Bench Scraper

 Own both.
 They serve different purposes and together cover every dough-handling situation.
 I keep the metal bench scraper on my countertop and the plastic bowl scraper in the drawer next to my mixing bowls.
 After years of reaching for one or the other, I can't imagine working without the pair.

-The bench scraper in bread baking
+How is a bench scraper used in bread baking?

 If you bake bread, a bench scraper is essential equipment, on the same level as a kitchen scale and a thermometer.